He Shou Wu eeTee™

 to cause the death of 50 per cent of a defined animal population.
 If no deaths

-have occurred when to test subject has consumed its weight in the test
+have occurred when the test subject has consumed its weight of the test

 substance without ANY deaths, the test substance is considered safe beyond